VocabWise/VocabWise.github.io/docs/index.md

 	</body>
 </html>

-Hi, this is [Qihang](https://qihang-zhang.github.io) I’m documenting my learning process in this notes.
-I built this project with [Mkdocs](https://www.mkdocs.org/) and use the theme of [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
-It's a really powerful tool to build blog or notes.
+Hi, this is [Qihang](https://qihang-zhang.github.io)👋.
+I’m documenting my learning process in this blog.
+This blog will focus both on the latest advancements in learning algorithms and engineering techniques.

-I will post some notes on courses, interesting papers, as well as how to use technical tools.

-Here is the instruction on how to build a website with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)